Your cart

 6. Body awareness instead of performance thinking

-Many people try to actively "train" the pelvic floor without first being able to perceive it.
+Many people try to actively “train” the pelvic floor without being able to perceive it beforehand.
 For sexual sensation it is first important to:

-be able to feel when tension is present
+be able to feel when there is tension

-Mindfulness-based studies show that improved perception of the pelvic floor alone can increase pleasure — even without classic muscle training.
+Mindfulness-based studies show that simply improving pelvic floor awareness can increase pleasure — even without classic muscle training.

 7. Pelvic floor, emotions and safety